Graduate student and postdoctoral openings: (updated May 19, 2023)

 At the moment the group is in flux: all postdoctoral and grduate student positions that were open have been filled until the fall of 2023.
-We will post a note here if there are openings to that effect.
-Generally, this status changes on a 6-12 month time scale.
+We will post a note here if there are openings; generally, this status changes on a 6-12 month time scale.

 Our research group studies condensed matter systems, often in the solid state, using first principles or ab initio electronic structure methods.
 We are part of